 The term VFS might be foreign to you.
 It is the Virtual File System inside of a TouchDesigner project.
 It’s not a shiny new feature.
 It’s been in TouchDesigner for a very long time.
 It was implemented before I even started my career but was mostly ignored by new users because the only way to access it was through tscript.
 Tscript was the previous scripting language in TouchDesigner before Python was implemented in 088.
 It’s has a pseudo-C syntax, was quite powerful, but wasn’t really useful anywhere outside of TouchDesigner (and kind of Houdini) so many folks didn’t learn it, and thus never had access to VFS.

-What does VFS do?
+What does VFS do in TouchDesigner projects?

 VFS allows you to embed other file types inside your project.
 You can take small movies, audio files, and font files and embed them directly into your project file.
 This is why it’s useful for packaging your app.
 If you’re making a generative app with only a few assets, it might be better to embed those assets into the project file’s VFS instead of having a .toe file and then a bunch of folders with scattered small assets in them that might get lost.
 It’s a bit more convenient and optimal to use when compared to locking TOPs, because when you lock a TOP the texture is compressed using LZW compression to be held in the project file binary, whereas VFS keeps your original file in tact with it’s original compression or file format.